 - Exams

-- Getting your child to be active
+- Getting active

-- Avoiding ticks

 - Eating disorders

 - Hayfever

 - Epilepsy

 - Adrenalin pens

 - Immunisations

 - Low mood/depression

 - Sleep

-- Leaving school after exams
+- Leaving school after your exams?

 - How to contact a school nurse

-Exams: Looking after your child's mental health
+Exams: Managing your mental health

 The exam season can be extremely stressful.
-If you notice your child is struggling, here are some resources that can help.
+If you are struggling, here are some resources that can help.

-Charlie Waller has some simple tips for how to take care of your child when exam season approaches, and to help them to reach out for help and support if things get too much.
+Charlie Waller has some simple tips for how to take care of yourself when exam season approaches, and how to reach out for help and support if things get too much.

-There is lots of support which you could share with your child to help with exam stress on the Mind website.
+There is lots of support for exam stress on the Mind website.
 Their article on 14 ways to beat exam stress is particularly helpful.

 We also have a really informative blog on coping with exam stress on our website.